It might look and smell disgusting, but raw green tripe is a rich source of nutrients for dogs and cats.

 • Another beneficial component of raw green tripe is digestive enzymes.
 The enzymes that help the ruminant digest its meal will give the pet the same benefit.
 Dogs and cats do not naturally produce amylase, so the nutrients present in vegetative matter are not readily available to them.
 Raw green tripe contains not only digestive enzymes, but in most cases, some pre-digested green matter as well.
 This combination of enzymes and nutrients provide pets with a nutritional powerhouse.

-There are many different forms of green tripe available on the market.
+There are many different forms of raw green tripe available on the market.

 • Tripe found in the supermarket has been cleaned and bleached and offers no nutritional benefits to the pet.